What is Buccal Cavity?

 Also, read Digestive System In Humans

 The mouth is an opening through which the food is taken inside the body.
-It is bounded by lips and its inner parts comprise of the cheek, tongue, upper jaw and lower jaw.
+It is bounded by lips and its inner parts comprise of the cheeks, tongue, upper jaw and lower jaw.

 The mouth or the oral cavity comprises of two parts: